 You will usually receive your Student Loan at the start of your course as specified in your payment schedule from the Student Loans Company.
 However you must have met the requirements below in order for this to happen.

 - All students must register with the University

-When the Student Loans Company receives your declaration form, the University will be asked to confirm that you have registered.
+When the Student Loans Company approves your loan the University will be asked to confirm that you have registered (this is know as Confirmation of Registration).
 We confirm this electronically once you've registered and had your identity check carried out.
-We don't have to scan your letter (even if Student Finance England tells you we have to).
+This is an automated process and we do not need you to send us a scan your loan notification letter (even if Student Finance England tells you we have to).

-If you've completed all the checks and have still not received your first student loan instalment into your nominated bank account then log into your online student finance account and view your evidence screen.
-Its possible that:
+If you've completed all the checks and have still not received your first student loan instalment into your nominated bank account then we ask you to log into your online student finance account and view your evidence screen.
+It’s possible that:

 - Some supporting evidence might be outstanding.
 If this is the case but you've sent it all then a member of our Student Funding team can investigate for you.
 You'll need to be present when we call them or set up a password with Student Finance England so that we can do it in your absence.

 - Student Finance England might think you're registering at a different university.
 This can happen if when you applied for student finance you intend on studying elsewhere.

 If it remains unclear why your loan is delayed, call Student Finance England on 0300 100 0607.
 They will tell you what is causing the delay and may be able to tell you how long you'll have to wait for your money.

 When you know the reason and length of the delay it will help you plan interim funding options.
 These might include:

 - Asking friends and family for short-term financial help